Utah Waterfalls (USA)

 Perhaps the most dramatic of the waterfalls in the deserts and canyons of the southern part of the state is Lower Calf Creek Falls

 .
-We have yet to visit any waterfalls in the northern part of the state, which Julie and I are real keen on doing.
+We have yet to visit any waterfalls in the northern part of the state, but Julie and I are real keen on doing them to essentially complete the collection .

-In any case, ever since we first saw the alluring beauty of Utah in 2001, we have made a few repeated trips since and will continue to do so.
+In any case, ever since I first saw the alluring beauty of Utah in 2001, I have made a few repeated trips since and will continue to do so as we tend to think of Utah as possessing one of the premiere recreational places in the desert.

 [Back to top]